 STAGE STRUCUTED ECOSYSTEMS

 A niche model was used as the food web model for this simulation.
-As the Niche model is an extension of the cascading model, the limit for the Connectance value was based upon it.
-A cascading model has a theoretical maximum Connectance of C = 0.5.
-All the communities that were examined had their species richness, N, set to 100, and the number of stages were limited to at most 10.
-30 replicates of migration had been run for every permutation of parameters, and the below plots represent a mean of those 30 replicates.
+As the Niche model is an extension of the cascade model, the limit for the Connectance value was based upon it.
+A cascade model has a theoretical maximum Connectance of C = 0.5.
+All the communities that were examined had their species richness, N, set to 100, and the number of stages were limited to a maximum of 10.
+30 replicates of migration were run for every combination of parameters.
+Figure 1 summarizes the mean accumulation of species in island communities.

 Figure 3.1.1: Population Assembly Plots

-Figure 3.1.1 shows a very clear correlation between the complexity of the ecosystem and the time taken to assemble.
+Figure 3.1.1 shows a very clear correlation between the complexity of the stage structured interactions (represented by the variable p) of the ecosystem and the time taken to assemble.
 Lower p values tend to take the longest time to assemble, and the higher p values tend to assemble much faster.
 Interestingly, as the Connectance of the ecosystems increases, the speed at which the lower p values assemble also steadily decreases.
+Connectance does impact the speed of community assembly for higher values of p.
 As we can infer from figure 3.1.1, assembly not only slows down drastically for ecosystems with p=0.1 at C=0.2 and above, but the island also stabilizes at a population that is lower than that of the mainland.

-Figure 3.1.2: Rudolf and Lafferty’s Robustness Analysis

 These results are consistent with that of the study of Rudolf and Lafferty’s robustness analysis (Rudolf & Lafferty, 2011).
-Figure 3.1.2 showcases how robustness of ecosystems with p values greater than 0.3 increases with an increase in Connectance, but has an opposite effect for ecosystems with a lower p value.
-The substitution hypothesis can explain the results of the migration as well.
+They showed how robustness of ecosystems with p values greater than 0.3 increases with an increase in Connectance, but has an opposite effect for ecosystems with a lower p value.
+The substitution hypothesis can explain the results of the community assembly simulations as well.
 Generalist species, which have a greater p value, can often substitute their primary resources with other resources and can thrive by feeding on them.
 Meanwhile, specialist species, which form in ecosystems with a lower p value cannot substitute their primary resources.
 Even in the case of ecosystems with higher Connectance, these species might appear to be generalists on a species level, but their individual stages are all specialized on unique resources.
 This causes them to face a higher risk of secondary extinction (Rudolf & Lafferty, 2011).

 To generate the diversity data for the ecosystems, three mainlands were generated for every permutation of the Connectance and p values.
 Each of these 3 mainlands had a corresponding empty island to which there were 10 independent runs of migrations conducted and recorded.
-The alpha diversity, a variable that measures the diversity within a particular area within an ecosystem was calculated by measuring the number of unique species in each of the 10 islands at every time period of migration.
-Gamma diversity, a measure of the overall diversity within a large geographical region was calculated by recording the total number of unique species across all 10 islands at every time period of migration.
+The alpha diversity, a variable that measures the diversity within a particular local community was calculated by measuring the number of unique species in each of the 10 islands at every time period of migration.
+Gamma diversity, a measure of the overall diversity within a large regional community was calculated by recording the total number of unique species across all 10 islands at every time period of migration.
 Beta diversity, a comparison of diversity between ecosystems was calculating by dividing the gamma value by the alpha value (Bynum, 2021).

-Figure 3.1.3: Gamma diversity plots
+Figure 3.1.3: Gamma diversity plots.

 Figure 3.1.4: Beta Diversity Plots